- Over 588,000 West Virginians were enrolled in Medicaid and CHIP as of July 2021, including nearly 190,000 enrolled under Medicaid expansion.

 Substantial impact on uninsured rate

 Expansion of Medicaid has played a primary role in West Virginia’s sharp reduction in the uninsured rate.
+According to a 2014 Gallup survey, West Virginia had the sixth-highest drop in uninsured rate during the first half of 2014, due primarily to Medicaid expansion.

 Who is eligible for Medicaid in West Virginia?